Hormones of Hunger and Satiety and Timing of Digestion

 Liquids leave the stomach faster because there is less to break down:

-Complex liquids (smoothies, protein shakes, bone broths): 40 to 60 minutes.
+Complex liquids (smoothies, protein shakes, bone broths): 40-60 minutes

-Please note that these times are estimates and how long it takes to digest food varies on factors depending on body type, metabolism, medications, the types of food you eat, level of physical activity overall exercise fitness, if you are living a sedentary versus physically active lifestyle, past surgeries you’ve endured, and stress level.
+Please note that these times are estimates and how long it takes to digest food varies on factors depending on body type, metabolism, medications, the types of food you eat, level of physical activity, if you are living a sedentary versus physically active lifestyle, past surgeries you’ve endured, stress level, etc.

 Is it possible to tell when your stomach is empty?

 Just because you feel hungry doesn’t mean your stomach is empty.
-Our hunger cues, as discussed, can be hormonally regulated, so if you have a high level of hunger hormones circulating, you may feel hungry, even if your stomach is full.
-Your perception of these sensations is also highly individual, but as discussed before, journaling, using a hunger scale, asking yourself the 4 questions, and following the Livy Method as designed, will help you become more in tune with your hunger and feelings of satisfaction when eating just enough.
+Our hunger cues can be hormonally regulated, so if you have a high level of hunger hormones circulating, you may feel hungry, even if your stomach is full.
+Your perception of these sensations is also highly individual.
+Journaling, using a hunger scale, using the 4 Steps of Mindful Eating and following The Livy Method will help you become more in tune with your hunger and feelings of satisfaction when eating just enough.

 References